scipy.stats.mstats.

 f_exparray_like, optional

 Expected frequencies in each category.
-By default the categories are assumed to be equally likely.
+By default, the categories are assumed to be equally likely.

 ddofint, optional

 “Delta degrees of freedom”: adjustment to the degrees of freedom for the p-value.
-The p-value is computed using a chi-squared distribution with k - 1 - ddof degrees of freedom, where k is the number of observed frequencies.
+The p-value is computed using a chi-squared distribution with k - 1 - ddof degrees of freedom, where k is the number of categories.
 The default value of ddof is 0.

 axisint or None, optional